IkramBlsl/Projet_SMA/README.md

 ## Documentation
 The source code is commented and the Javadoc is generated.
 If you have to generate it again, you can type `javadoc -d ./doc src/*` given that every source file is in the src directory.
-The `-d doc` option sets the name of the directory in which the Javadoc will be generated.

 ## Execusion